iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 ### Quantum Computer Threats

-The `did:iota` method is not more vulnerable to quantum computers than other DID methods.
+The `did:iota` method is no more vulnerable to quantum computers than other DID methods.
 The IOTA Identity framework currently utilizes elliptic curve based cryptographic suites, however adding support for quantum secure cryptographic suites in the future is very easy.
-The `MerkleKeyCollection2021` verification method is quantum secure in the sense that public keys are only revealed to the holders and verifiers of the Verifiable Credentials, keeping the exposure to this very limited.

 ### Private Key Management